ryanrclewis/saintstombs/content/saints/regions/north-america.md

 Chimayo/Chimayó, Rio Arriba and Santa Fe Counties, New Mexico

 - The Shrine of Our Lord of Esquipulas/El Santuario de Chimayo (The Lourdes of the West)(15 Santuario Dr.; 35°59′23″N 105°55′38″W)

   - Miraculous crucifix; grave of a martyred priest

+  - The room of El Pocito with the Tierra Bendita

 Cincinnati, Hamilton County, Ohio